22. By Candlelight

 A three-room apartment on Zemlyanoy Val

-Земляной вал (Zyemlyanoy Val) or the Earthen Embankment - is, like Bolshaya Sadovaya, part of the Moscow Garden Ring, but it’s opposite to the city center, in the East.
-The Taganka Theatre, where until today The Master and Margarita is performed on stage almost daily, is on Zyemlyana Vala ulitsa.
+Земляной вал [Zyemlyanoy Val] or the Earthen Embankment - is, like Bolshaya Sadovaya, part of the Moscow Garden Ring, but it’s opposite to the city center, in the East.
+The Taganka Theatre, where Yury Lyubimov's theatre adaptation of The Master and Margarita is still regularly staged, is situated on Zyemlyana Vala ulitsa.

-The machinations of this Muscovite described by Bulgakov were typical for that period.
-Clever and sometimes complex exchange schemes were often put up.
+The machinations of the Muscovite described by Bulgakov in this scene were typical for that period.
+Clever and sometimes complex exchange schemes were often put up with regard to living space.
 Various people in various combinations were played off, and bribes were almost considered as a semi-legal practice.

 The spring ball of the full moon, or the ball of the hundred kings

-The Northern Symphony (1904) of Andrei Bely ends with a feast at which the kings of the North drink blood from golden cups.
+The Северная симфония [Severnaya simphoniya] or Northern Symphony from 1902, written by Boris Nikolaevich Bugaev (1880-1934), who wrote under the pseudonym Andrei Bely, ends with a feast at which the kings of the North drink blood from golden cups.
 Like Margarita, the queen kneels on one knee to welcome the guests, who kiss her hand and her knee.

 One of the French queens who lived in the sixteenth century

-In the previous chapter you can read more about Marguerite de Valois (1553-1615) and her marriage to the French king Henri IV.
+In the annotations of the previous chapter you can read more about Marguerite de Valois (1553-1615) and her marriage to the French king Henri IV (1553-1610).

 Seven golden claws

 The menorah or seven branched candelabrum is an old symbol of the Hebrew people and one of the oldest symbols of Judaism in general.
-Moses was given strict instructions by God to make a seven branched candelabrum and to put it in the Tabernacle of the Ark of the Covenant where were also stored the stone tablets containing the Ten Commandments.
+According to tradition, Moses would have been given strict instructions by God to make a seven branched candelabrum and to put it in the Tabernacle of the Ark of the Covenant where were also stored the stone tablets containing the Ten Commandments.
 Woland’s candelabrum with the seven golden claws is a parody of these menorah's.

 A beetle artfully carved from dark stone

-Bulgakov writes жук (zhuk), which is indeed beetle or bug.
-But yet most translators, including Michael Glenny, use the word scarab or scarabaeus, which is some kind of dung beetle in Egyptian mythology.
+Bulgakov writes жук [zhuk], which is indeed beetle or bug.
+But yet most translators, including Michael Glenny (1927-1990), use the word scarab or scarabaeus, which is some kind of dung beetle in Egyptian mythology.

 The Egyptians saw the scarabaeus beetle as a symbol of immortality because it survived the annual flooding of the Nile.
 The ritual use of carved stone scarabs spread to Palestine, Greece and Italy in ancient times.